Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 Arkansas State Stats and Trends

-- The Red Wolves have yet to cover the spread this season when underdogs by 18 points or more.
+- The Red Wolves have yet to cover the spread this year when underdogs by 18 points or more.

-- Arkansas State's games this year have eclipsed the over/under three times in five opportunities (60%).
+- Arkansas State has eclipsed the over/under in 60% of its opportunities this season (three times in five games with a set point total).

-- Arkansas State is 2-1 against the spread and 1-3 overall when the team records more than 21.2 points.
+- Arkansas State is 2-1 against the spread and 1-3 overall in games when it records more than 21.2 points.

 - The Red Wolves rack up 63.3 more yards per game (437.8) than the Ragin' Cajuns allow per matchup (374.5).

-- When Arkansas State piles up over 374.5 yards, the team is 1-1 against the spread and 1-2 overall.
+- In games that Arkansas State amasses over 374.5 yards, the team is 1-1 against the spread and 1-2 overall.

 - The Red Wolves have turned the ball over 11 times this season, four more turnovers than the Ragin' Cajuns have forced (7).